Getting Married in Church

 (e) a parent of that person has during the lifetime of that person habitually attended public worship in that parish for a period of not less than six months (but please see below); or

 (f) a parent or grandparent of that person has been married in that parish.

-It is also worth pointing out that these requirements are not just some kind of discretion (which can just be waived by the vicar), I have been advised that if a priest knowingly and wilfully conducted a wedding based on a qualifying connection that he or she knew did not exist he or she would be guilty of an offence under the Marriage Act 1949 (a custodial sentence) and if a couple knowingly and wilfully entered into a marriage based on a connection which they knew was invalid the marriage would be void!
+It is also worth pointing out that these requirements are not just some kind of discretion (which can just be waived by the vicar), we have been advised that if a priest knowingly and wilfully conducted a wedding based on a qualifying connection that he or she knew did not exist he or she would be guilty of an offence under the Marriage Act 1949 (a custodial sentence) and if a couple knowingly and wilfully entered into a marriage based on a connection which they knew was invalid the marriage would be void!
 So we have to take this very seriously indeed!

 However, we do understand that there is something very special about getting married in the Itchen Valley.
 And the sight of couples posing for photographs outside our historic buildings is enjoyable for all in our communities, as it takes us back to our own wedding days.
 If you do want to get married in Itchen Valley and think that you qualify geographically, then please do contact our Parish Administrator, Beccy Clark on firstname.lastname@example.org or 01962 779845.

 Please also note that we are now required to establish your identity and nationality.
 We will need to see original copies of the following documents for each of you:

 (a) utility bill dated no more than three months before the date on which notice of marriage is given;

 (b) bank or building society statement or passbook dated no more than one month before the date on which notice of marriage is given;

 (c) council tax bill dated no more than 12 months before the date on which notice of marriage is given;